 You see, it not all about the “Benjamins.”
 Instead, it’s about creating a fulfilling environment for your team.
 If you take care to create a positive and efficient workspace for your developers, your team will feel happy and they’ll do better work.

 In a developer-centric company culture, you’ll get superior code, and you’re more likely to gain and keep incredible developers.
-That’s something every business should strive for.
+Ultimately, that’s something every business should strive for.
 And it works!